who-gho-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Browse the WHO Global Health Observatory indicator catalog with pagination' and distinguishes from the sibling tool 'who_search_indicators' by specifying when to use each.
+The description states 'Browse the WHO Global Health Observatory indicator catalog with pagination', which is a specific verb+resource.
+It also distinguishes from the sibling tool who_search_indicators by contrasting use cases.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.